 Operate Turn on: When selecting the Operate mode, when high voltage is first turned on, there may be some internal TWT arcing which can cause protective circuits to deselect the Operate mode, thereby returning the unit to the Standby mode.
 There may be a report of body over-current fault.
 In either case, if there is no other contraindication, the Operate mode may be selected again.
 This procedure may be repeated, if needed up to 25 times, until the Operate mode is actually set.
-If this condition persists, contact AR Customer Service for additional assistance.
-(See Explanation of..., below)
+If this condition persists, contact Amplifier Research Service for additional assistance.
+(See Explanation of Limiting the Time in Standby mode and of Repeated Operate Selection below)

 Noise Power Density (NPD): TWTAs produce rf noise over their operating frequency range, as specified by the Noise Power Density (NPD).
 This noise is significantly higher than the noise produced by typical solid state amplifiers, and is inherent in present TWTAs.
 The noise may surprise users new to TWTAs when it accumulates and results in a significant indication in a broadband measurement device - such as a power meter or field probe.
-The error produced by this indication is not significant when operating near rated TWTA power levels, but may cause difficulty when trying to operate high power TWTAs at low output power levels..
+The error produced by this indication is not significant when operating near rated TWTA power levels, but may cause difficulty when trying to operate high power TWTAs at low output power levels.

 For example, consider a hypothetical typical NPD of -76 dBm/Hz, from a 4 GHz bandwidth amplifier.
-A broadband detector might see the NPD as $[-76 \text{ dBm/Hz} + 10 (\log 4 \times 10^9) \text{ BW factor} = -76 + 96 =] +20 \text{ dBm}$ , or 0.1 watts.
+A broadband detector might see the NPD as [-76 dBm/Hz + 10 (log 4 x 109) BW factor = -76 + 96 =] +20 dBm, or 0.1 watts.
 This power is insignificant for a user operating at 200 watts (+53 dBm), but may be very noticeable to a user trying to operate below 1 watt (+30 dBm).
-[One watt is 0.5% of (23dB below) rated power for a 200-watt amplifier.]
-A field probe user obtaining a 200 V/M field with 200-watts may see a field as high as [53dBm - 20dBm = 33dB below 200 V/M = ]4.5 V/M due to this hypothetical NPD.
+[One watt is 0.5% of (23dB below) rated power for a 200 watt amplifier.]
+A field probe user who obtains a 200 V/M field with 200 watts, may see a field as high as [53dBm - 20dBm = 33dB below 200 V/M =] 4.5 V/M due to this hypothetical NPD.